PistonDevelopers/Piston-Tutorials/sudoku/chp-02.md

 between you and the underlying platform, while at the same time offering portability.
 Most of the code, perhaps 90%, can be written using generics and traits.
 The motivation for this design is to reuse code across projects.
-If Alice works on a library that Bob finds useful, then Bob might send a PR to Alice and they both save work.
+If Alice works on a library that Bob finds useful except for a small feature, then Bob might send a PR to Alice and they both save work.

 Notice that it is only the types and traits that matters,